Use Where Statement In SAS To Your Advantage

 where name like "_a%"

-_ indicates that any character can contain at the beginning of the string followed by “a” as the second character and ending with any character of any length.
+_ indicates any character at start followed by “a” and ending with any char of any length.

 where name like "__n%"